 |Direct train||Yes, there is 1 direct train a day|

 Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
 There are over 300 Amtrak trains running daily.
 With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
 Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey between Houston, TX and San Antonio.
+There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey to San Antonio from Houston, TX.

-Amtrak from Houston, TX to San Antonio train information:
+Houston, TX to San Antonio train information with Amtrak:

 How far is Houston from San Antonio?
 When it comes to Texan standards, these two cities might as well be next-door neighbors.
 You can complete the journey in just a short train ride with Amtrak, the largest passenger rail company in the United States.
 The only line that passes through both Houston and San Antonio is Sunset Limited, which actually runs all the way from New Orleans, Louisiana to Los Angeles, California.